Kdecherf/blog.kdecherf.com/content/blog/2022-03-14-wallabag-vs-the-web-in-2022-the-poors-man-solution/index.markdown

 draft: true
 ---

-This post is the first of a series about Wallabag and the dirty things I do with it.
+This post is the first of a series about wallabag and the dirty things I do with it.

 It has been mostly 6 years since I started to use wallabag as my main tool to